honeycombio/refinery/config.md

 DroppedSize is the size of the cuckoo dropped traces cache.

-Controls the size of the cuckoo dropped traces cache.
 This cache consumes 4-6 bytes per trace at a scale of millions of traces.
 Changing its size with live reload sets a future limit, but does not have an immediate effect.